 Trial Objectives and Outline

-I. To use intra-tumoral injection of diluted iodinated contrast with computed tomography (CT) fluoroscopy guidance as well as pre and post CT imaging to determine the injection parameters (number of intra-tumoral injections, volume of injection, rate of injection) necessary for optimal distribution throughout bone, lymph node, and liver metastases of a given size in men with metastatic castration resistant prostate cancer (mCRPC).
+I. Propose an intra-tumoral injection of diluted iodinated contrast with computed tomography (CT) fluoroscopy guidance as well as pre and post CT imaging to determine the injection parameters (number of intra-tumoral injections, volume of injection, rate of injection) necessary for optimal distribution throughout bone, lymph node, soft tissue and liver metastases of a given size in patients with metastatic castrate resistant prostate cancer (mCRPC), metastatic renal cell carcinoma or metastatic urothelial carcinoma.

-I. To validate the expression of the poliovirus receptor, CD155, in prostate cancer, we will first optimize the CD155 staining protocol in archival human prostate cancer specimens.
+I. To validate the expression of CD155, in genitourinary (GU) cancers, we will first optimize the CD155 staining protocol in archival human prostate cancer specimens.

 II.
-Assess for CD155 expression in biopsies of bone, lymph node, and liver metastases, obtained at the time of intra-tumoral contrast injection.
+Assess for CD155 expression in biopsies of bone, lymph node, soft tissue and liver metastases, obtained at the time of intra-tumoral contrast injection.

 Patients receive isovue-M 200 intratumorally (IT) over 60 minutes under CT fluoroscopy guidance.